hstatsep-students/06-arrays.md/README.md

   }
 }
 ```
 In this line of code there is a array that holds 4 different numbers.
 If you want to see if each number in the array is greater than 25 you will have to create a for loop that will go through each number and put and if statement.
-The code will print out 30 and 40 because they are greater tahn 25.
+The code will print out 30 and 40 because they are greater than 25.

 ### Challenge 2
+Another challegne I ahd when learning about Arrays is

+### Challenge 3

+### Challenge 4
+When finished with the unit 6 materials, we had to take a unit test to test our knowldege in Arrays.
+In this test time was a challenge for me because I would sometimes find myself focusing on one questions for a long time and not having time to look at the other questions.
+In this challegnge I will take you through some of the questions I had had wrong and explain the correct answer.

+#### Challenge 4.1

+#### Challenge 4.1

+#### Challenge 4.1

+### Takeaways